sumitgupta314/Pong-Game/README.md

 How to play:
 - The pong ball starts at the middle of the screen and randomly chooses a direction to move at.
-- The left player's controls are: press "w" to move the paddle up press "s" to move the paddle down
+- The left player's controls are: press "w" to move the paddle up, press "s" to move the paddle down.
-- The right player's controls are: press 'up arrow key' to move the paddle up press 'down arrow key' to move the paddle down
+- The right player's controls are: press 'up arrow key' to move the paddle up, press 'down arrow key' to move the paddle down.
-- The objective is to get as many points as you can
+- The objective is to get as many points as you can.

 How to run this game:
 1. Download the project files on a local folder on your computer